 Mining Memorabilia: This page contains images of some of the items I have collected over the years.
 Not necessarily of Cornish Origin, but all are Mining related.

-I have purchased these from various shops and ebay apart from the South Crofty Mine samples.
+I have purchased these from various shops and ebay, apart from the South Crofty Mine samples.

-Cassiterite, which is pale brown, tin dioxide, the main ore of tin) forms the segment above, which is also brecciated.
-Quartz (white) forms the bulk of the sample, but also shows a number of partings infilled with both tourmaline and cassiterite, indicating the lode was reactivated a number of times after the main tin-bearing segment was deposited, before cooling temperatures and loss of pressure stopped further pulses of mineralisation.
+Cassiterite, which is pale brown, tin dioxide, the main ore of tin.
+This forms the segment above, which is also brecciated.
+Quartz forms the bulk of the sample, but also shows a number of partings infilled with both tourmaline and cassiterite.
+This indicates the lode was reactivated a number of times after the main tin-bearing segment was deposited.
+Occuring before cooling temperatures and loss of pressure stopped further pulses of mineralisation.

 Green fluorite (Calcium Fluoride) from Reeve’s Lode, 400fm level, NPZ, South Crofty Mine.
 Reeve’s Lode is a major caunter lode.
 Trending roughly E-W in the Camborne-Redruth District.
 It is known from a number of mines, sometimes under different names.

 It cuts the earlier ‘right running’ lodes, also tending to have a lower temperature assemblage of minerals.
 In its upper levels, close to surface, it was incredibly rich in secondary copper ores.
 It was worked from the early 18th Century in the Pool Adit.

 In North Roskear Mine it was very rich in copper and zinc down to around the 200fm level where it became sub-economic.
 In South Crofty it was seen in the east (below East Pool & Agar) and was composed predominantly of fluorite of a variety of colours.
 The 400fm exposure was the lowest seen, composed of brilliant deep green and white fluorite.